Is Pre-training Truly Better Than Meta-Learning?: Abstract

 \section{Abstract}

-In the context of few-shot learning, it is currently believed that a fixed pre-trained (PT) model, along with fine-tuning the final layer during evaluation, outperforms standard meta-learning algorithms.
-We re-evaluate these claims under an in-depth empirical examination of an extensive set of formally diverse datasets and compare PT to Model Agnostic Meta-Learning (MAML).
-Unlike previous work, we emphasize a fair comparison by using: the same architecture, the same optimizer, and all models trained to convergence.
-Crucially, we use a more rigorous statistical tool -- the effect size (Cohen's d) -- to determine the practical significance of the difference between a model trained with PT vs. a MAML.
-We then use a previously proposed metric -- the diversity coefficient -- to compute the average formal diversity of a dataset.
-Using this analysis, we demonstrate the following: 1. when the formal diversity of a data set is low, PT beats MAML on average and 2. when the formal diversity is high, MAML beats PT on average.
-The caveat is that the magnitude of the average difference between a PT vs. MAML using the effect size is low (according to classical statistical thresholds) -- less than 0.2.
-Nevertheless, this observation is contrary to the currently held belief that a pre-trained model is always better than a meta-learning model.
-Our extensive experiments consider 21 few-shot learning benchmarks, including the large-scale few-shot learning dataset Meta-Data set.
-We also show no significant difference between a MAML model vs. a PT model with GPT-2 on Openwebtext.
-We, therefore, conclude that a pre-trained model does not always beat a meta-learned model and that the formal diversity of a dataset is a driving factor.
+In the context of few-shot learning, it is currently believed that pre-training using a fixed pre-trained model, along with fine-tuning the final layer during evaluation, outperforms standard meta-learning algorithms.
+We re-evaluate these claims under an in-depth empirical examination of an extensive set of diverse datasets and compare baseline pre-training and meta-learning algorithms.
+Unlike previous work, we emphasize a fair comparison by; using the same architecture, using only model-agnostic algorithms for both techniques, and training to convergence.
+We then use a previously proposed metric -- the diversity coefficient -- to compute the average quantitative diversity of a dataset.
+Using this analysis, we demonstrate the following: (i) when the diversity of a dataset is low, pre-training beats meta-learning on average, and (ii) when the diversity is high, meta-learning beats pre-training on average (iii) however, overall, there is no statistical difference in the two methods Our extensive experiments consider 21 few-shot learning benchmarks on vision, including the large-scale few-shot learning dataset Meta-Dataset and train 196 models to convergence.
+These observations are contrary to the currently held belief that pre-training is always better than meta-learning.